ST. LOUIS COUNTY LANDMARKS

 Below are pictures and brief histories of landmarks that have been designated since 1970.
 They are listed by city, village or, in the case of unincorporated areas of the county, by the familiar name of the area, such as Affton, Lemay, and Spanish Lake.

 More information about these landmarks may be available in the county’s files.
-To learn more, contact Esley Hamilton, Preservation Historian, at email@example.com.
+To learn more, contact Esley Hamilton, Parks Historian, at [email protected].